The J. McClelland Cellars Squad

 When not working feverishly in the vineyard and winery (or avidly following the Golden State Warriors), Paul cherishes his time with his wife Whitney and their three energetic sons Dante, Luca and Carlo and enjoys a wide variety of sports and family outings.

-Paul's energy and commitment drive him to pursue the family's stellar history for the fifth generation as a guiding force for J. McClelland Cellars.
+Paul's energy and commitment drive him to pursue the family's stellar history for the fifth generation as a guiding force for J. McClelland Cellars and The JMC Luxury Portfolio.

 Mitch grew up in Modesto, California and launched his four decade long winemaking career in 1980 in his home town.
 He moved to Napa Valley in 1990 and eventually established his eponymous Cosentino Winery in Yountville.
 After its sale Mitch established pureCru Napa Valley and in 2014, joined the Scotto family and John McClelland as Consulting Winemaker for the launch of J. McClelland Cellars.